 In accordance with ASC Topic 740, we evaluate our deferred income taxes to determine if a valuation allowance is required.
 ASC Topic 740 requires that companies assess whether a valuation allowance should be established based on the consideration of all available evidence using a "more-likely-than-not" standard, with significant weight being given to evidence that can be objectively verified.
 Since the company operates in multiple jurisdictions, we assess the need for a valuation allowance on a jurisdiction-by-jurisdiction basis, taking into account the effects of local tax law.
-Based on our assessment at July 30, 2017, we recorded a partial valuation allowance of \$637,000, of which \$559,000 pertained to certain U.S. state net operating loss carryforwards and credits and \$78,000 pertained to loss carryforwards associated with our Culp Europe operation located in Poland.
-Based on our assessment at July 31, 2016, we recorded a partial valuation allowance of \$625,000, of which \$539,000 pertained to certain U.S. state net operating loss carryforwards and credits and \$86,000 pertained to loss carryforwards associated with our Culp Europe operation located in Poland.
-Based on our assessment at April 30, 2017, we recorded a partial valuation allowance of \$536,000, of which \$464,000 pertained to certain U.S. state net operating loss carryforwards and credits and \$72,000 pertained to loss carryforwards associated with our Culp Europe operation located in Poland.
+Based on our assessment at July 30, 2017, we recorded a partial valuation allowance of \$637,000, of which \$559,000 pertained to certain U.S. state net operating loss carryforwards and credits and \$78,000 pertained to loss carryfowards associated with our Culp Europe operation located in Poland.
+Based on our assessment at July 31, 2016, we recorded a partial valuation allowance of \$625,000, of which \$539,000 pertained to certain U.S. state net operating loss carryforwards and credits and \$86,000 pertained to loss carryfowards associated with our Culp Europe operation located in Poland.
+Based on our assessment at July 30, 2017, we recorded a partial valuation allowance of \$625,000, of which \$539,000 pertained to certain U.S. state net operating loss carryforwards and credits and \$86,000 pertained to loss carryfowards associated with our Culp Europe operation located in Poland.
+Based on our assessment at April 30, 2017, we recorded a partial valuation allowance of \$536,000, of which \$464,000 pertained to certain U.S. state net operating loss carryforwards and credits and \$72,000 pertained to certain U.S. state net operating loss carryforwards and credits and \$72,000 pertained to certain U.S. state net operating loss carryforwards and credits and \$72,000 pertained to loss carryforwards associated with our Culp Europe operation located in Poland.